wayne-AF/hissr/README.md

 - A user can also unlike a bolt if they change their mind
 - Users cannot like their own bolts
 - Likes and unlikes can be performed on the bolts page and the bolt detail page
+- A paw icon from FontAwesome is used in place of a heart icon for likes
 - User stories: 25, 26
 <details><summary>like screenshot</summary>
 <img src="documentation/features/like_bolt.png">